 There is a lot more I could say about this painting, but I think it’s best to leave it open…

 The last thing that I’ll say is that for me, innocence is better than cynicism and this is why I feel it is important to have this Bible verse illustrated and in a place where my family can see it.
-The photo above shows it in the corner of our dining room, where it will stay until it gets sold.
+The photo above shows it in the corner of our dining room.

 “Whatever is true….”
 Philippians 4:8 Bible verse painting, watercolour on paper, beautifully framed